HCPlantern/hcplantern.github.io/content/posts/An Interactive Guide to Flexbox.md

 ![](https://r2.hcplantern.top/2023/09/10/20230910-213221.gif)

-> [!abstract] Summary
+{{<admonition abstract "Summary">}}

-> - `flex-wrap: wrap` gives us two rows of stuff.
+- `flex-wrap: wrap` gives us two rows of stuff.
-> - Within each row, `align-items` lets us slide each individual child up or down
+- Within each row, `align-items` lets us slide each individual child up or down
-> - Zooming out, however, we have these two rows within a single Flex context!
-The cross axis will now intersect _two_ rows, not one.
-And so, we can't move the rows individually, we need to distribute them _as a group_.
+- Zooming out, however, we have these two rows within a single Flex context!
+The cross axis will now intersect *two* rows, not one.
+And so, we can't move the rows individually, we need to distribute them *as a group*.
-> - Using our definitions from above, we're dealing with _content_, not _items_.
+- Using our definitions from above, we're dealing with *content*, not *items*.
 But we're also still talking about the cross axis!
 And so the property we want is `align-content`.

+{{</admonition >}}